-The school maintains a register of all volunteers and contractors WWC card details, including the card number and renewal date.
-Details of non-teaching employees' WWC cards are managed by Catholic Education Services within the Human Resources Administration department on a register and in each relevant individual's personnel file.
+Schools and colleges maintain a register of all volunteers and contractors WWC card details, including the card number and renewal date.
+Details of non-teaching employees' WWC cards are managed by CEDC within Employee and Safety Services on a register and in each relevant individual's personnel file.
 New non-teaching employees must have applied for and received their working with children clearance prior to the commencement of work.